 Lost, Damaged, Missing, Holds, and Recalls

-The following policies apply to the John C. Hitt Library, the Curriculum Materials Center (CMC), and the Rosen Library.
-Policies may vary at regional campus libraries.
+The following policies apply to the John C. Hitt Library, the Curriculum Materials Center (CMC), the Downtown Campus Library, and the Rosen Library.
+Policies may vary at UCF Connect Libraries.

 Until library materials are received by the UCF Libraries, they are the responsibility of the borrower.
 Credit for return will be given when the material is checked in a UCF Libraries location.
 Materials returned to a non-UCF library or any other facility remains the responsibility of the borrower until they are received at the UCF Libraries and checked in.